-This section of the chapter reviews the requirements grantees must follow to be in compliance with accessibility requirements of the Fair Housing Act and Section 504 of the Rehabilitation Act of 1973 (Section 504).
+This section of the chapter reviews the requirements Subrecipients must follow to be in compliance with accessibility requirements of the Fair Housing Act and Section 504 of the Rehabilitation Act of 1973 (Section 504).
 Collectively, the accessibility laws and implementing regulations prohibit discrimination based on disability and establish requirements for physical accessibility in connection with federallyfunded housing and non-housing activities.

-Section 504 provides that no otherwise qualified individual shall, solely by reason of his or her disability, be excluded from participation in (including employment), denied program benefits, or subjected to discrimination under any program or activity receiving federal funding assistance.
+Section 504 provides that no otherwise qualified individual shall, solely by reason of his or her disability, program benefits, or subjected to discrimination under any program or activity receiving federal funding assistance.
 Specifically, Section 504 imposes requirements related to: